RaymondKJ/raymondkj.github.io/content/authors/admin/_index.md

 education:
   - area: Ph.D. candidate in Economics
     institution: Huazhong University of Science and Technology
-    date_start: 2019-09-01
+    date_start: 2017-09-01
     date_end:
-#    summary: |
+    summary: |
 #      Thesis on _Scaling Laws for Neural Language Models_.
 Supervised by Prof. Andrew Ng.
 Published 5 papers in NeurIPS and ICML, with 2 best paper awards.
 #    button:
 #      text: 'Read Thesis'
 #      url: 'https://example.com/thesis.pdf'
-  - area: M.A. student in Economics (transitioned to PhD program)
+      Initially enrolled in the M.A. program and was admitted to the Ph.D. track in 2019 through a competitive selection process based on academic performance, which included written exams and interviews.

-    institution: Huazhong University of Science and Technology
+      M.A.
+Track
-    date_start: 2017-09-01
+        Weighted Average Score: 86.69/100
-    date_end: 2019-06-30
+        Specialized in Development Economics, with a research focus on the intersection of population aging, labor market dynamics, and economic inequality.

-    summary: |
+      Ph.D.
+Track
-      GPA: 4.0/4.0
+        Weighted Average Score: 87.27/100

-      Specialized in Development Economics.
+        Specialized in Labor, Education and Development Economics, with a research focus on the intersection of human capical and labor market dynamics.
   - area: B.A. in Economics
     institution: Huazhong University of Science and Technology
     date_start: 2013-09-01
     date_end: 2017-06-30
     summary: |
-      GPA: 3.9/4.0
+      Weighted Average Score: 84.20/100 (Ranked 8th in a class of 38)

-      Minored in Economics.
+      Majored in Economics.

 #work:
 #  - position: Senior AI Research Scientist